-To follow using our example, download FPS_Apply Conditional Formatting.xlsx
+To follow along using our example, download FPS_Apply Conditional Formatting.xlsx

-When you want a little more visual interest than colored text and backgrounds, you can use conditional formatting to display icon sets.
+When you want a little more visual interest than cell fill colors and font colors, you can use conditional formatting to display icon sets.

 You can display icons based on percentages and custom formulas by changing the Value and Type criteria.